Updated: May 11, 2026

 • “That take we’ll never speak of again” moments

-It’s not about glorifying failure, but showing the real work behind getting it right.
+It’s not to glorify failure, but to show the real work behind getting it right.

 Note: Always be strategic.
-Don’t post content that makes you look unprepared, but instead, highlight the resilience and humor in your journey.
+Don’t post content that makes you look unprepared, but instead, highlight the resilience/humor in your journey.

 5. Fan Reactions and Your Response

-One powerful form of BTS content is meta: you show fans your experience of their experience.
+One powerful form of BTS content is kind of meta: you show fans your experience of their experience.
 Examples include:

 • Watching or reacting to a fan’s TikTok using your song